Skip to main navigation

 If you’re not a UK national and your social work qualification is from outside the UK, you’ll need to pay a scrutiny fee when you submit your application to join the Social Work England register.

-This is a non-refundable payment of £495.
-This fee pays for the time and resources it takes to assess this type of application and your application cannot be processed without this payment.
+This fee pays for the additional time and resources it takes to assess this type of application and your application cannot be processed without this payment.
+Please note that this fee does not mean that you are guaranteed to be accepted onto the register.

 For payment methods, see ‘How to pay’.